uoftgasa/uoftgasa.github.io/markdown/index.md

 		- The secretary is responsible for recording events relevant to GASA and disseminating notes to the membership.
 - **Internal Positions/Committees**
 	- Mediation Committee (3)
-		- The mediation committee takes responsibility for specific issues that effect one or many graduate student(
+		- The mediation committee takes responsibility for specific issues that effect one or many graduate student(s), doing research and compiling reports to submit to the department as a whole.
 	- Talk Show Host
+		- Organizes a weekly hour for graduate students to share their work, practice their presentations, or just enjoy some [Timbits](http://www.timhortons.com/ca/en/menu/timbits.php).
 	- Course Committee (2-3)
+		- Committee that commun
 	- Mini Course Coordinator
 	- Professional Development Committee (3)
 	- Mental Health Committee (3)